 One-on-one interaction with the host – While staying in an Airbnb, we get to have one-on-one communication with the host, from the time we book, until the time we leave (and sometimes, even after that!).

-Do you also prefer AirBnb accommodations over hotels?
+Do you also prefer Airbnb accommodations over hotels?
 Let us know your reasons too!
-And if you’ve had any good/bad experience while staying at someone’s place, share that with us as well.
+And if you’ve had any good/bad experiences while staying at someone’s place, share that with us as well.
 I’d love to hear back from you!